Nick Fortes Player Props: Marlins vs. Cardinals

 - The Cardinals pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals' 4.51 team ERA ranks 22nd among all league pitching staffs.
+- The Cardinals' 4.66 team ERA ranks 25th across all MLB pitching staffs.

-- The Cardinals allow the second-fewest home runs in baseball (82 total, one per game).
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (85 total, one per game).

-- The righty's most recent time out was on Thursday against the Houston Astros, when he went 1 2/3 innings, surrendering six earned runs while giving up six hits.
+- Flaherty gets the start for the Cardinals, his 17th of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts in 86 2/3 innings pitched.

-- In 10 games this season, the 41-year-old has a 7.45 ERA and 4.7 strikeouts per nine innings, while giving up a batting average of .358 to opposing hitters.
+- The right-hander's most recent time out was on Saturday against the New York Yankees, when he threw six scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.